ompl/ompl/doc/markdown/CForest.md

 - `ompl::geometric::CForest`

+\Note CForest is designed to optimize path lengths.
+In OMPL, it is implemented focused on \c PathLengthOptimizationObjective.
+However, other shortest-paths problems could be faced: shortest in terms of time, consumed energy (not tested).
+Therefore, CForest in OMPL requirements are not for the state space but for the optimization objective.
+It requires an optimization objective with an admissible heuristic.
+Since this is complex to check, a warning is shown if the state space is not a metric space (although this does not mean that the optimization objective is not valid to be used with CForest).

 Currently RRT* (ompl::geometric::RRTstar) is the only underlying planner available, since it is the only single-query, incremental, optimal planning algorithm implemented in OMPL.

 The CForest planner is the responsible of coordinating the different trees and sharing the solutions found.
 Path sharing is done through a specific CForest state sampler (ompl::base::CForestStateSampler).
 This sampler allows to add states to sample: if a state has been added to the sampler, it will _sample_ it in the following call to \c sampleUniform() (or any of the other sampling calls).